Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - separates goals from invariants;

-- blocks MTTR improvements when
+- blocks MTTR improvements with a rise in

-silent_p0rises; - requires minimum manual verification;
+silent_p0; - requires minimum manual verification;

 - checks triage behavior drift;